Ceratonova Shasta Monitoring Studies in the Klamath River

 in the Klamath River

 In sentinel fish exposures, fish highly susceptible to the parasite (out-of-basin rainbow trout) are placed in cages alongside fish of interest such as in-basin Chinook and coho salmon at index sites along the river for a three day exposure.
 All fishes are transported to OSU's John L Fryer Aquatic Animal Health Lab and monitored for infection (~ 60 days).
 Severity of infection (percent morbidity and mean days to morbidity) are recorded through visual observations and molecular assay (PCR).

-The first fish exposure for 2018 is scheduled for: April 19 - 22 at Beaver Creek (KBC) and Seiad Valley (KSV).
+DATA UPDATES: The first fish exposure for 2018 occurred: April 19 - 22 at Beaver Creek (KBC) and Seiad Valley (KSV).